 LearnVest’s mission is to help users with financial planning in an affordable and accessible way.
 Financial planning can be overwhelming and the company wants to show that anyone can start planning for their future, not just a limited few.

 The robo-advisor helps users budget and save with convenience and ease.
 For a cost, it also offers support from a financial planner.
-This is an affordable alternative to traditional advisory firms.
+This is an affordable alternative to traditional financial advisor firms.
 You're paired with a dedicated financial advisor who is meant to work in your best interests and help you with your financial planning needs.
 With this guidance, along with other tools, you get a better hold of your financial future.

 Investors who want access to a financial planner; Users who focus on budgeting, with investing as a secondary service; Those who want a clear financial action plan